 By using “Aligned to Current View”, you can paste the elements to the current view.
 For example, you can paste elements from a plan view to a callout view.
 The view must be different from the view where the elements were cut or copied.

 By using “Aligned to Same Place”, you can paste the elements into the same place from where you cut or copied them.
 This option is useful for pasting elements between worksets or design options.
 Also, you can use it to paste between 2 files that have shared coordinates.
-Keep in mind that this option is only available if the active view you are pasting your object on is the same type of view as the view in which you copied the original element from.
-For example, you can paste objects aligned to the same place between two floor plan views, but not from a floor plan to a section view.
+Keep in mind that this option is only available if the active view you are pasting your object on is the same type of view as the view from which you copied the original element.
+For example, you can paste objects aligned to the same place between two-floor plan views, but not from a floor plan to a section view.

 In a project, under the View tab and Schedules drop-down list, you can create a View List schedule to check all the view settings.

 On the Fields tab of the View List Properties dialog, select the fields to be included in the view list.
 If you want to create user-defined fields, click Add Parameter.
 By using the Filter, Sorting/Grouping, Formatting, and Appearance tabs, you can simplify the schedule.